Master’s programme in textile conservation and restoration

 The University of Bern Institute of Art History offers a master’s degree in the History of Textile Arts

-Graduates in conservation/restoration from Bern University of Applied Sciences are also eligible for the PhD programme of the University of Bern Graduate School of the Arts
+Graduates in conservation/restoration from Bern University of Applied Sciences are also eligible for the doctoral programme Studies in the Arts (SINTA)

 European Network for Conservation-Restoration Education